VRpatients’ Customizable Authoring Tool Puts Your Curriculum in the Palm of Your Hand

 The same can be said for learning EMS, paramedic, and nursing skills.
 Instructors and books are imperative, but realistic virtual reality adds an entirely new element into the mix.

-“None of your students are the same and none of your students learn the same way,” says Devin Marble, Program Coordinator for Multimedia Instruction at Pima Community College in Tucson, AZ.
+“None of your students are the same and none of your students learn the same way,” says Devin Marble, Program Coordinator for Multimedia Instruction at an accredited EMS college in AZ.

 As a former instructor of an EMS and paramedic course at the college, he says he noticed something interesting about the more experienced students who were looking to advance their career.